-Figure 10: Rönnbäcken property location in Scandinavia
+Figure 4-1: Rönnbäcken property location in Scandinavia

-Figure 11: Rönnbäcken exploitation concessions (red polygons) and exploration permits (black polygons).
+Figure 4-2: Rönnbäcken exploitation concessions (red polygons) and exploration permits (black polygons).

-Figure 12: Deposit of National Interest in accordance with Chapter 3, Section 7 of the Environmental Code, in the county of Västerbotten 3.2 Property Ownership
+Figure 4-3: Deposit of National Interest in accordance with Chapter 3, Section 7 of the Environmental Code, in the county of Västerbotten

+4.2 Property Ownership

 There are four types of permits necessary to develop a deposit from the exploration stage to the development stage in Sweden.
 These are: exploration permits, exploitation concessions, environmental permits, and building permits.
 For the purpose of this report, the exploration permits and exploitation concessions are all that are required to provide the Company with exclusive mineral rights to the properties in question.
-Notwithstanding this, SRK notes that final access to land and water areas is a process of negotiation for an environmental permit.
+Notwithstanding this, SRK notes that final access to land and water areas is a process of negotiation that the Company will need to undertake and must be finalized before filing an application for an environmental permit.
 No estimate of the cost of this has been included in the TEM presented later in this report.
-However, given the low population density and current land use in the Project area, SRK does not anticipate these costs to be material, although further study will be necessary, particularly with regard to reindeer husbandry (see also Section 17.9 Environmental Management).
+However, given the low population density and current land use in the Project area, SRK does not anticipate these costs to be material, although further study will be necessary, particularly with regard to reindeer husbandry (see also Section 20.1.8)